-- Chart abstraction is performed by chart abstractors who review medical records and enter specific pieces of data directly into an Access database. - Abstraction is from Group Health chart (paper and electronic medical records) information only.
-Additional data are collected separately from electronic pharmacy, laboratory, and enrollment data. - Abstraction is performed by Group Health Research Institute (GHRI) Research Specialists who are certified in the study protocol. - The Manual of Operations is reviewed and updated regularly by the lead abstractor or project manager.
-The Manual of Operations Change Log is located here: G:\CTRHS\ACTChartReview\Nov 2009 Dec 2010\Question Logs\ACT_Chart_Rev_Qx_Log_20091204.xls - This chart review project is being conducted in multiple phases.
-In the first phase, we abstracted charts of ACT participants who are deceased with a completed autopsy.
-In the second phase, we abstracted charts of ACT participants who are deceased and previously took insulin (as reported in GH pharmacy records).
-In the third phase, we are abstracting ACT participants who are not part of the autopsy or insulin group in birth order, from earliest birth date to most recent.
+- Chart abstraction is performed by chart abstractors who review medical records and enter specific pieces of data directly into an Access database. - Abstraction is from Group Health, later Kaiser Permanente Washington, chart (paper and electronic medical records) information only.
+Additional data are collected separately from electronic pharmacy, laboratory, and enrollment data. - o Note: Group Health Cooperative (GHC) became Kaiser Permanente Washington (KPWA) in ~2017.
+Any reference to GH or GHC also means KPWA. - Abstraction is performed by Kaiser Permanente Washington Health Research Institute (KPWHRI) Research Specialists who are certified in the study protocol. - The Manual of Operations is reviewed and updated regularly by the lead abstractor or project manager.
+The Manual of Operations Change Log is located here: G:\CTRHS\ACTChartReview\Nov 2009 Dec 2010\Question Logs\ACT_Chart_Rev_Qx_Log_20091204.xls - This chart review project is being conducted in multiple phases by cohorts of interest: - 1.
+Charts of ACT participants who are deceased with a completed autopsy. - 2.
+Charts of ACT participants who are deceased and previously took insulin (as reported in GH pharmacy records). - 3.
+Charts of ACT participants who are not part of the autopsy or insulin group in birth order, from earliest birth date to most recent. - 4.
+Charts of ACT participants who used antihypertensive medications.